hemantapkh/hemantapkh.github.io/_posts/2025-03-08-uncovering-unlimited-storage-bug.md

 {'result': True, 'code': 200}
 ```

 After renaming the root folder, I noticed something strange.
 When I checked the account's content again, a new folder with ID "222549919" had been automatically created.
-This folder contained a new item, "Charlie Chaplin Cruel Cruel Love (1914)" - a file Seedr automatically downloads for new accounts.
+This folder contained a new item, "Charlie Chaplin Cruel Cruel Love (1914)" - a file that Seedr automatically downloads for new accounts.
 What was more unusual was the parent ID of this new folder was set to "-1", while it should have been the root folder's ID "222549572".

 ![Content after rename](https://assets.hemantapkh.com/blog/seedr-storage-bug/content-after-rename.png)

+It seemed that the server may have misinterpreted my root folder is missing and attempted to create a new one.
+However, when trying to set this new folder as the root, something might have gone wrong, as my original root folder still existed.

-This anomaly provided access to both the original root folder and a new one.
-Unlike typical folders that are inside the root folder of the account, this new folder stood alone.
-Interestingly, files added to this folder did not count against my storage limit because it wasn’t technically part of my root folder.
-Now, I could download as many items as I wanted inside this new folder, effectively bypassing storage restrictions.
+Unlike regular folders, which reside within the account's root folder and contribute to the account's storage, this new folder existed independently.
+This meant I had access to a folder outside my root structure, where files didn't count against my storage limit.
+This allowed me to download as many items as I wanted within this new folder, bypassing the storage restriction.

 ```python
 >>> ac.addTorrent(<magnet_link>, folderId='222549919')